dhoard/KafkaTestClient/README.md

 # KafkaTestClient

-Simple Kafka test client to publish a JSON message (as a String) to a topic.
+Simple (single executable jar) Kafka test client to publish a JSON message (as a String) to a topic.

 ## Build